TheSoundOfAIOSR/rg_text_to_sound/playground/mirco_nani/embeddings_pipelines/README.md

     + embeddings_pipelines.model.pipelines: contains abstract classes that define the pipelines
     + embeddings_pipelines.model.models: contains abstract classes that define the pipelines steps, AKA the models
 * embeddings_pipelines.pipelines: contains the concrete implementations of the pipelines
-* embeddings_pipelines.models: contains the concrete implementations of the models
+* embeddings_pipelines.models: contains the concrete implementations of the models, every module contains models that implement a specific abstract class definition

 ## how to extend
 ### defining new pipelines